retsyx/amity/README.md

 !!!
 Using Amity may destroy your expensive HDMI equipment.
 Proceed at your own risk !!!

 Amity requires splicing into the HDMI-CEC connection between the TV and the receiver.
 Right now, this requires carefully stripping, and cutting the correct wires in an HDMI cable so they can be wired in to Raspberry Pi GPIO pins.
 HDMI-CEC specifies the use of a 27K ohms pullup resistors for the CEC wires.
-The GPIO pins used by Amity have fixed 1.8K ohms resistors and are configured, in software, to enable the internal Raspberry Pi ~60K ohms pullup resistors.
-This is wildly out of spec. for HDMI-CEC but has worked well so far.
-It is possible to build the correct circuit, and to use different GPIO pins (without the builtin 1.8K ohms pullups).
+The GPIO pins used by Amity are configured, in software, to enable the internal Raspberry Pi ~60K ohms pullup resistors.
+This is wildly out of spec. for HDMI-CEC but has worked well for me.
+It is possible to build the correct circuit with external resistors, but I haven't had a need so far.
+Wiring the Raspberry Pi incorrectly into the HDMI cable may also damage your HDMI equipment and/or Raspberry Pi.

 !!!
 Using Amity may destroy your expensive HDMI equipment.
 Proceed at your own risk !!!